lsst-tstn/tstn-017/index.rst

 A description of the requirements used to guide this discussion is shown in :ref:`section-system-requirements`.

-Based on the architecture specified in :ref:`LSE-150 <section-lse-150>` :cite:`LSE-150` for the configuration system (database or version controlled), we must now make sure enough information is captured to satisfy the traceability requirements specified in :ref:`LSE-62 <section-lse-62>` :cite:`LSE-62`.
+Based on the architecture specified in :ref:`LSE-150 <section-lse-150>` :cite:`LSE-150` for the configuration system (database or version controlled), we must make sure enough information is captured to satisfy the traceability requirements specified in :ref:`LSE-62 <section-lse-62>` :cite:`LSE-62`.

 LSE-209 :cite:`LSE-209` specifies the global interface a component must implement to be a valid resource of the system, including a set of events to satisfy the aforementioned configuration requirements, e.g.; ``settingVersions`` and ``settingsApplied`` events.
 At the time of this writing, the information contained in the released version of LSE-209 :cite:`LSE-209` is insufficient to guide the development of the interfaces.